Police say they caught the motorcyclist who posted "catch me if you can" video

 Alberto Rodriguez was wanted on several charges, police say

-A man posts a video of a motorcyclist weaving through traffic at breakneck speeds
+The video shows a motorcyclist weaving through traffic at breakneck speeds

-In the video posted on Facebook, the motorcyclist dangerously cuts through rush hour traffic in San Antonio at speeds of more than 100 mph, according to authorities.
+The video was posted to the police Facebook page under Rodriguez’s name, CNN affiliate KSAT reported.
+It shows a motorcyclist dangerously cutting through rush hour traffic in San Antonio at speeds of more than 100 mph, according to authorities.

-His helmet camera records every hair-raising moment as he squeezes between cars and trucks.
+His helmet camera recorded every hair-raising moment as he squeezed between cars and trucks.

-“Really all it would have taken was a split second for him to impact the lives of several people, possibly killing someone just by his very actions,” said Sgt.
-Javier Salazar.
+“Really all it would have taken was a split second for him to impact the lives of several people, possibly killing someone just by his very actions,” Salazar told CNN affiliate KSAT last week.